allenmcao/Mining-Rig-Restarter/README.md

     - `status_check_frequency` is 5m as this is generally the earliest it can update
     - `status_check_cooldown` is 10m as this is the latest it would take to update, don't want to reset again
     - `max_consecutive_restarts` should depend more on the rig instability, but is left at 3 as a baseline

+## Planned Features
+- Add autodetect of smart devices to select from to eliminate need for kasa IP discovery
+- Add more supported APIs (ethermine, hiveOS)
+    - Find more accurate way of checking if online or not bc flexpool api seems to rate-limit updates when hitting api too often
+    - Add enum for supported APIs
+- Move API requests to separate modules
+- Add grafana or some other visualization solution to track hashrate, restarts, API update times, etc.
+- Create and integrate dashboard to manually reset devices